 When you start investing, you know there is a level of risk involved.
 While the rewards can be outstanding, you also need to know that you can potentially lose money if the market falls out of favor.
 Therefore, a diversified portfolio is an essential approach for managing market risk.

 The idea behind the strategy is that you do not want to put all your capital in one specific investment.
-Putting your investment in one specific company is risky as the value of a single share may swing more wildly than the values of stock in diversified portfolio, Diversification reduces a greater risk and possibly allows you to benefit from other investments.
+Putting your investment in one specific company is risky as the value of a single share may swing more wildly than the values of stock in a diversified portfolio, Diversification reduces a greater risk and possibly allows you to benefit from other investments.

 Overall, diversification gives you a sense of balance and a higher possibility of making profits from several investments.